 curl … | bashinstaller.
 Pasting a remote bash script into your shell is the opposite of what alpi stands for.
 Use the PyPI package — it's auditable, version-pinnable, signed by a trusted publisher, and updates flow through a tool you already trust. - No Homebrew formula.

 uv tool installalready covers macOS cleanly.
-Maintaining a Tap is duplicate work without a payoff. - No Docker image. alpi is a personal CLI agent — it lives next to your shell, your editor, your dotfiles.
-Containerising it fights its own design.
+Maintaining a Tap is duplicate work without a payoff. - Docker is for fleets, not for the personal agent.
+The personal

 Troubleshooting